 In this article, we will show you, Steps involved for Data Blending in Tableau with an example.
 For this, we are going to use the data present in Excel Worksheet and SQL Server.
 So, Please refer Connecting to Excel Files in Tableau and Connecting Tableau to SQL Server articles to understand the connection settings.

 First, we connected to Employees.xlsx workbook and added the Employee List sheet to the data region as shown below

 In this example, Our requirement is to create table report with employee first name, last name, occupation, Sales and yearly income.
 So, we created a simple table report with Occupation, Last name, First name on Rows and Sales Amount and Yearly income on columns.
 Let us see the report preview.

 Scenario: Suddenly, Client changed the requirements and asked us to add department and Salary Hike percentage details for every Employee.
 Here the real problem is, department and Salary Hike percentage data are present in the Master SQL Server database.
 It means, we have to combine few columns from Local Excel Sheet and few from SQL Database.
 This is what we call as Tableau Data Blending

 To do this, Please navigate to Data menu and select New Data Source option from Menu as shown below or click on the Cylinder symbol

 After you select New Data Source option, below shown window will be appeared to Connect.
 Here, we have to connect with SQL so select Microsoft SQL Server as shown below

-If you read the warning message, it is pretty straight forward message saying that, there is no relation between Employees and depart so, please add the relation.
+If you read the warning message, it is a pretty straightforward message saying that there is no relation between Employees and department so, please add the relation.

 Once you select Edit Relationships.. option, a new Relationships window will be opened.
 Following are the option available in this window.